particle-iot/docs/src/content/reference/cloud-apis/webhooks.md

 {{imageOverlay src="/assets/images/console/custom-webhook-warning.png" alt="JSON body warning"}}

 Note that the custom template viewer flags line 2 as an error, but this is OK.
-The template itself is not valid JSON because the mustache template `\{{t}}` is not valid JSON, but once the template is resolved and that becomes the number `21.1` it will be valid JSON.
+The template itself is not valid JSON because the mustache template `\{{t}}` is not valid JSON without double quotes, but once the template is resolved and that becomes the number `21.1` it will be valid JSON.
 Even though a warning is flagged, you can still save the template and it will work properly when used (assuming the device is publishing the correct data).

 If configuring by JSON, this is `json` in the top level of the configuration.
 This can be an object, or a string containing a JSON object.
 The string is necessary if the template itself